London Fashion Week 2023 – Business Aviation Planning Guide

 Depending on the airfield you choose for your operation to this event, it’s important to consider airport slots, parking, and PPR requirements.
 Additionally, be aware of noise requirements in the area.
 Most Fashion Week events are in Central London.

 Northolt is also a great option for making crew swaps due to its proximity to Heathrow.
 Northolt to Park Lane Central London is 30 minutes by car.
 The same journey from most other London airports would take over 1 hour 30 minutes.
 If you haven’t been to the UK in a while, you may not be aware that London-Northolt Airport has recently expanded its hours, making it a great option for accessing Central London or for flights making crew swaps at Heathrow.

-The only 24-hour GA friendly airfields in the London area are EGSS and EGGW.
+The only 24-hour GA-friendly airfields in the London area are EGSS and EGGW.
 And while both are 24/7, they are subject to limited slot availability – first come, first served.

-Stansted (EGSS) and Luton (EGGW) are a 60-75 minute drive to the West End depending upon traffic.
-As a 24/7 airport with 10,000 foot runways, Stansted is always a great option for any business aviation option to London.
+Stansted (EGSS) and Luton (EGGW) are a 60-75 minute drive to the West End, depending upon traffic.
+As a 24/7 airport with 10,000-foot runways, Stansted is always a great option for any business aviation option to London.

-Hotels, catering and local transport
+Hotels, catering, and local transport

 Some preferred hotels in central London may sell out during these events, but there should be no problem locating acceptable crew accommodations.
 Accommodations can be sourced based on crew preferences and budget.
 For example, some crew like to stay in central London while others may prefer a country hotel close to a golf course.

-For local transport in London the underground tube system is convenient and safe, as are black London taxis.
+For local transport in London, the underground tube system is convenient and safe, as are black London taxis.
 You may also want to consider ridesharing apps or have your ground handler arrange transport between the airport and hotel.
 You can get a free quote for ground transportation through Drivania Chauffeurs.